-When adding container planters to your porch fall decor, the plants aren’t the only part of the arrangement you should consider.
-The color, texture, and materials of your containers can also make a big impact on your porch design.
-Mix and match different containers like in this setup at This Is Our Bliss for a bohemian, eclectic look, or use containers that are all the same shape and look to maintain a balanced, contemporary vibe.
+Color, texture, and materials of your containers will impact your front porch design.
+Mix and match containers just as they did at This Is Our Bliss for a bohemian, eclectic look.
+The containers are the same shape and look so a balanced is maintained.

 33. Fall Porch Layered Rug

 Layered front porch rugs offer warmth during the fall and winter seasons.
 A layered rug look requires a large area rug and a smaller tan fiber rug on top of it for your guest to clean their feet.

 Decorators at This Is Our Bliss added a fiber rug with a welcome message to give their porch a personal touch.